 - Buyer's agents do not represent the seller, even when the seller is paying their commission.

 - Buyer's agents are generally paid by the seller.
 This means it does not cost you to hire a buyer's agent.

 - Buyer's agents may ask you to sign a buyer's broker agreement, which will lay out the agent's duties to you and specify who pays the commission.

 - Consider working with a buyer's agent who has experience working with REOs.

-If the listing is relatively new to the market, it is very possible that the bank will not deviate much from its asking price.
+If the home listing is relatively new to the market, it is very possible that the bank will not deviate much from its asking price.
 You will have greater negotiating power if you make offers on homes that have been on the market for longer than 30 days.
-Here are more tips:
+Here are more tips on the buying process:

 - Many banks are moving away from paying typical closing costs for the buyer.
 Some fees such as transfer taxes, county and state fees, are borne by the buyer and not the bank.
 Banks do not often pay for pest reports, repairs or home warranty plans.

 - Expect the bank to draw its own purchase contract or addendum to your standard purchase contract.
 Read it thoroughly and ask a real estate lawyer for advice if you do not understand it.
 You can bet the bank's lawyer drew up that contract, and it's not likely in your favor.